-- 5.1 Protecting and enhancing natural and man-made assets is covered by Policy CP16.
+5.1 Protecting and enhancing natural and man-made assets is covered by Policy CP16.
 There are 48 designated conservation areas within Hambleton District outside of the North York Moors National Park (NYMNP).
-In December 2010 the Council adopted 5 conservation area appraisal SPDs, amounting to 10% of conservation areas overall.
-In addition the Council has also produced Management Plans for each, again accounting for 10% of the total.
 Historic England (formerly English Heritage) monitor the condition of conservation areas based on information provided to them by the Council.
-Hambleton has no conservation areas on the Heritage at Risk Register 2018. - 5.2 Historic England records currently show that there are 1,466 Listed Buildings within Hambleton District (outside the National Park).
-Currently there are 34 Grade I and 65 Grade II\ listed buildings within the district (outside the National Park), of that number, 8 of these appear in the 2018 Historic England "Heritage at Risk Register" (see Appendix 7). - 5.3 The Heritage at Risk Register 2018 has 27 entries by type these are:
+Hambleton has no conservation areas on the Heritage at Risk Register 2019.